pradheepke/sdc-advanced-lane-finding-p4/README.md

 This was a fun project, as I got to understand some internals of camera calibration, distortion and doing the perspective transform.
 I also enjoyed learning about the heuristics, sliding window and liked  building the tracker and seeing it improve the spurious detections.

+### Possible Improvements
-One thing that would have helped is some labeled data on the lanes.
-That would have made it easier to identify heuristics for lanes (or even better just build a classifier for lane detection from labeled data).
-Same thing would have been used to quickly evaluate the efficacy of tracking.
+ - One thing that would have helped is some labeled data on the lanes.
+That would have made it easier to identify heuristics for lanes (or even better just build a classifier for lane detection from the labeled data).
+ - Having a labeled dataset would have also helped to quantify the efficacy of tracking.
+It could also be used to set the parameters in a more informed way.